Chula Vista, CA 91915

 Today, he is running bloomYa, his "investment vehicle" for his entrepreneurial activities.
 No wonder that these include a creative book publishing house, hau-to Publishing alongside the more technology-oriented businesses railando and Xionet.
 In railando, Bernd lives his old passion for programming.
 He is an enthusiast for a technology called Ruby on Rails, which brings fun, elegance and ultra-high productivity to the world of web-app development.
 Even though Bernd is mainly concerned with management, he is known to be seen from time to time at the keyboard and creating stuff, be it prototypes for future endeavors or complete pieces of software to solve some problems.
 Bernd has authored a book about learning to play the piano, published by hau-to.

 And of course he's building more for the future.
-Bernd is creating a startup in San Diego, California, that is going to change the world and revolutionize what is called "search engines" today.
+Bernd is creating a startup in San Diego, California, that is going to change the world and revolutionize what is called "hosting" or "VMs" today.
 Stay tuned to see a prototype soon!